revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote>

 - Exception thrown when a BeanFactory is asked for a bean instance for which multiple matching candidates have been found when only one matching bean was expected.
-- To understand problem consider below situation where we have three input interfaced namely `Keyboard`, `Mouse` and `Joystick` implementing `Usb` interface.
+- To understand problem, consider below situation where we have three input interfaced namely `Keyboard`, `Mouse` and `Joystick` implementing `Usb` interface.
 - The class `Counterstrike` has one dependency called `gameControl` of type `Usb`.
 - The Spring container while injecting dependency gameControl has confusion, as there are three qualifying beans for desired match, hence we will get `NoUniqueBeanDefinitionException` exception.